imagej/imagej.github.io/pages/demo-github-links.md

 description: this page demonstrates how to use the github include tag
 ---

+Please click on <code>View source</code> to see how this page was written.

 Use `path` to link to a file off the repository root:

 {% include github path='WELCOME.md' %}